Log in

 Within cards, you can choose a customizable color tag (those big, bold colors!), add your details, then click Create and add next to add the next task card.
 When you're working on a task, drag it to the sidebar on the right, and Kanban Tool will start timing how long you work on it; drag in a new task to switch focus.

-Kanban Tool price: Free for 2 boards and users; from $5/month/user Team plan for unlimited boards and attachments.
-Time-tracking and reporting feature is available on the Enterprise plan at $9/month/user.
+Kanban Tool pricing: Free for 2 boards and users; from $6/month/user Team plan for unlimited boards and attachments.
+Time-tracking and reporting feature is available on the Enterprise plan at $11/month/user.

 Workstreams.ai (Web, iOS, Android, macOS, Windows, Linux)

-Workstreams.ai, our pick for the best Trello alternative for Kanban within Slack
+Workstreams.ai, our pick for the best Kanban software for using Kanban within Slack.

 If you already use Slack or Microsoft Teams for communicating with your team, Workstreams.ai is worth checking out (though I'd recommend Microsoft Planner for folks deeply embedded in the Microsoft ecosystem).